relaycorp/terraform-google-awala-endpoint/README.md

      ```
      _awala-pdc._tcp.your-domain.com.
 3600 IN SRV 0 0 443 pohttp-server.your-domain.com.
      ```
-5. Configure your backend app to subscribe to incoming messages on the topic `pubsub_topics.incoming_messages`, and to publish outgoing messages to the topic `pubsub_topics.outgoing_messages`.
+5. Configure your backend app to subscribe to incoming messages on the topic found in the output `pubsub_topics.incoming_messages`, and to publish outgoing messages to the topic `pubsub_topics.outgoing_messages`.

 ## Dead lettering